Albanian revolt of 1912: Prelude

 At the end of 1911 a group of Albanian Members, led by Ismail Qemali, started a debate in the Ottoman parliament.
 They requested additional rights for Albanians in the cultural and administrative spheres.

-In January 1912, Hasan Prishtina, an Albanian deputy in the Ottoman parliament, publicly warned Members that the policy of the Young Turks' government would lead to a revolution in Albania.
-After that speech Ismail Qemali proposed a meeting with Hasan Prishtina.
-They met the same evening in the house of Hasan Prishtina and agreed to organize an Albanian uprising.
+In January 1912, Hasan Prishtina, an Albanian deputy in the Ottoman parliament, publicly warned MPs that the policy of the CUP government would lead to a revolution in Albania.
+After that speech Qemali proposed a meeting with Prishtina.
+They met the same evening in Prishtina's house and agreed to organize an Albanian uprising.
 The following day they met in the Pera Palace Hotel in Istanbul with Mufid Bey Libohova, Essad Pasha Toptani, Aziz Pasha Vrioni and Syreja Bey Vlora.
 They agreed to unite their organizations and lead the Albanian uprising.
-Subsequently they took an oath on this promise at a meeting in Syreja Bey's house in Taxim.
+Subsequently, they took an oath on this promise at a meeting in Syreja Bey's house in Taxim.